Chaotic discretization theorems for forced linear and nonlinear coupled oscillators: Numerical results

+Now, we perform a bifurcation analysis of the system \eqref{1D_map} in order to confirm the period doubling bifurcations shown in Figure \ref{1Dbif_gamma}.
+We use the software \textsc{MatContM}, a MATLAB tool devoted to bifurcation analysis of iterated smooth maps through continuation methods; see \cite{Dhooge} for a review of the native software \textsc{MatCont} (developed for ODE systems) and \cite{Neirynck} for an application of \textsc{MatContM} to a nonlinear map of economic interest.

-As before, we implement the one-dimensional map \eqref{1D_map}; in particular, we consider the even orbit by setting $\tilde \alpha = - \alpha = -1$, $\beta = 0.1$ and take $\gamma$ as bifurcation parameter.
-In Figure \ref{bif_PD} it is shown the continuation diagram for fixed points and period doubling bifurcations.
-We find period doubling bifurcations at $\gamma = 0.10516472$ and at $\gamma = 2.5912211$, according to the bifurcation diagram in Figure \ref{bif_gamma}.
+As before, we implement the even orbit of \eqref{1D_map}, set $\tilde \alpha = - \alpha = -1$, $\beta = 0.1$ and take $\gamma$ as bifurcation parameter.
+In Figure \ref{1Dbif_PD} it is shown the continuation diagram for fixed points and period doubling bifurcations.
+We find period doubling bifurcations at $\gamma = 0.10516472$ and at $\gamma = 2.5912211$, according to the bifurcation diagram in Figure \ref{1Dbif_gamma}.
 It is also found a generalized period doubling bifurcation \cite{Kuznetsov} at $\gamma = 0.52673498$.